The Counterfeiters (2007 film): Production

 Except for the score music by Marius Ruhland, the soundtrack consists of classical tangos recorded decades ago by Argentine harmonica player Hugo Díaz, and opera recordings from the 1930s and 1940s.

 Reception

 Critical response

 The Counterfeiters holds a score of 78/100 on Metacritic, based on 23 critics, indicating "generally favorable reviews".
 The Counterfeiters has an approval rating of 93% on review aggregator website Rotten Tomatoes, based on 128 reviews, and an average rating of 7.8/10.
 The website's critical consensus states, "The Counterfeiters is a gripping account of one prisoner's moral dilemma, superbly portrayed by Karl Markovics".
 The film appeared on some critics' top ten lists of the best films of 2008.
 Josh Rosenblatt of The Austin Chronicle named it the 4th best film of 2008, and Ella Taylor of LA Weekly named it the 8th best film of 2008.
+On the other hand, some believed that the film might play into the hands of anti-Semites due to the stereotypes against Jews.
+The director was aware of the risk posed by such stereotypes.